 Identifying Amazon WorkSpaces as “Desktop as a Service” may be a misrecognition that transposes the platform and the service.
 The act of branding WorkSpaces as Amazon rather than as Amazon Web Services suggests that WorkSpaces seeks recognition from a less cloudy set of users.
 And, if the Amazon WorkSpaces brand appeals to a broader set of users, why limit the brand to Desktop as a Service alone?
 To persuade otherwise busy people to move their desktops to the cloud it makes sense to offer more than just a desktop as reward for that move.

-Predictions for WorkSpaces and AWS Marketplace
+Predictions for Amazon WorkSpaces and AWS Marketplace

 Here are some possible scenarios that could emerge out of Amazon’s WorkSpace gambit.